advancetoolchain/advance-toolchain/CONTRIBUTING.md

 2. Fork the repo.

+3. Make sure you follow the [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html)
+>Exceptions:
+>	* Shell scripts are indented with 1 tab.

-3. Make the changes and run the testcases.
+4. Make the changes and run the testcases (FVTR).
 We only take pull requests with passing tests.
+To run the testcases use 'make test' with the same build options.

-4. If it is applicable, improve or add the current testcases to cover for the new functionality.
+5. If it is applicable, improve or add the current testcases on FVTR to cover for the new functionality.

-5. Push to your fork and submit a pull request.
+6. Push to your fork and submit a pull request.

-After 5. the pull request will be reviewed and checked.
+After 6. the pull request will be reviewed and checked.
 We may suggest some changes or improvements or alternatives.